 The gown itself is made of three different fabrics and three yards of burgundy velvet ribbon.
 The lining of the skirt is a white cotton broadcloth.
 The underskirt and bodice are a gold colored quilting weight cotton.
 The over skirt and the outer layer on the bodice and sleeves are a poly-rayon sari that I bought on eBay quite a few years ago.
 The sari fabric has these little gold metallic dots.
 I did not like the dots, but I couldn't see them in the auction pictures so I had to work with what I got.
 I couldn't get the dots off with water or work, so I ended up just turning the fabric inside out so they wouldn't be so obvious.

 I made a clutch bag to carry my various stuff in and I dug out some extra shoes that I brought for my suloise costume last halloween.
 I'm glad I didn't send them back, because they're perfect with the other fabrics.
 They're made of a burgundy velvet with delicate little wire embroidery all over them.
 They match up nicely with the paisley on the dress, even if they are a little brighter.

 Unfortunately I wasn't able to get pictures of the outfit at the convention.
 We were all rushing around trying to get some food before our games, but Kathleen was kind enough to help me put my hair up in a lovely style called a Gibson tuck and I think the whole thing came together very well.
-The pictures I've got here were taken by my boyfriend once we were back at home.
+The pictures I've got here were taken by Alan once we were back at home.
 He was sitting down, so I look rather extremely tall, I think.
 The colors aren't quite true on either the flash or the unlit versions, but hopefully between the two you'll get an idea of what it looks like.